1. Home

 Treatment

-CDPH has provided information for providers on supportive care suggestions for patients with monkeypox (mpox), which can be found here.
+TPOXX is available in a capsule form (each capsule containing 200 mg of tecovirimat) or as an intravenous (IV) solution.
+It should only be administered to those who provide consent to receive treatment.
+CDPH has provided information for providers on supportive care suggestions for patients with Mpox, which can be found here.

-An investigational antiviral medication, tecovirimat (also known as TPOXX or ST-246) was licensed by FDA in 2018 to treat smallpox and can be considered to treat mpox disease.
-This antiviral therapy is available only at limited to facilities that are able to carry out the requirements of the IND, and may be considered after consultation with your LHD.
-Further details regarding tecovirimat are available on the CDC website.
+This antiviral therapy is limited to facilities that can carry out the requirements of the investigational new drug (IND) and may be considered after consultation with your LHD.
+Further details regarding Tecovirimat, visit CDPH website.

 Infection Control in the Healthcare Setting

-• Please work with your facility’s infection preventionists (IP) regarding proper personal protective equipment (PPE), patient placement (single person room without special air handling), and environmental infection control measures according to the latest CDPH Health Advisory (6/23/2022) and current Centers for Disease Control and Prevention (CDC) MPX infection control measures in consultation with your facility’s IP.
+• Please work with your facility’s infection preventionist (IP) regarding proper personal protective equipment (PPE), patient placement (single person room without special air handling), and environmental infection control measures according to the latest CDPH Health Advisory (10/30/2023) and current Centers for Disease Control and Prevention (CDC) MPX infection control measures in consultation with your facility’s IP.

 • All staff entering patients’ rooms should wear the following PPE: gloves, gown, eye protection, and NIOSH-approved particulate respirator equipped with N95 respirator filters or higher.